LYTzeng/POSD2019f_Assignment/README.md

 Write the corresponding makefile to generate executable file which named `hw8` in bin folder.

 We will `make` in TA's machine to generate `hw8` and you should have the following file structure.

-Write down which your development enviroment is in `README.md`, MAC, LINUX or ubuntu bash on win10.

-If you don't record your development enviroment then we will run your program in ubuntu bash in win10.
-And if it cannot run in TA's machine, you will not get any grade.

 #### File structure: